gabrielacepeda/simple-apis/README.md

 This is a combination of different API's using HTML, CSS and jQuery.

 ## Optimizations
-These apps work, but are limited to the information these API's provide.
+These apps work, but are limited to the information the API's provide.

 ## Lessons Learned: